Rethinking Africa Convening

 We create spaces for collaboration, peer learning and mentorship amongst us and with relevant actors and institutions working in our focal areas within Africa and globally.

-Harvest of key insights and learnings: The group exchanges will be used to condensate key insights and learnings in order to deduct concrete suggestions what each and every one as well as the collective GLAC Africa can do to spark change in our personal context and on the continent: We all have spheres of influences, we all have a voice in our environment, we all are the change we aspire and jointly co-create actionable ideas.
+The dialogue sessions are being used to condensate key insights and learnings in order to deduct concrete suggestions what each and every one as well as the collective GLAC Africa can do to spark change in our personal context and on the continent: We all have spheres of influences, we all have a voice in our environment, we all are the change we aspire and jointly co-create actionable ideas.

 We contribute to public debate and take active part in creating solutions and answers to these pressing issues in a collaborative way.